HIVpositiveVoices/.github/profile/README.md

 # HIV+ Positive Voices: Worldwide

 ## About
-"HIV+ Positive Voices: Worldwide" is an unofficial podcast of Peace Corps Volunteers working with Positive Living support groups.
+"HIV+ Positive Voices: Worldwide" is an unofficial podcast by US Peace Corps Volunteers working with Positive Living support groups.

 These testimonies are intended as a tool for discussion and reflection during support group meetings of people living with HIV/AIDS. https://hivpositivevoices.substack.com/s/english